 As a start, I have here the following book title generators you can take advantage of and use as a draft.

 The generated titles don’t necessarily become your final book title.
 It’s just to give a picture of your book in words based on how you perceive the story as a whole.

 - Portent Title Maker

-- Fantasy Name Generators (It says fantasy, but it also has features for other genres as well).
+- Fantasy Name Generators (It says fantasy but has features for other genres).

 - Serendipity (only fantasy book titles)